-A child from a culturally and linguistically diverse background will require planning across the same domains as all young people, but special consideration may be required for some aspects of this planning.
+A young person from a culturally and linguistically diverse background will require planning across the same domains as all young people, but special consideration may be required for some aspects of this planning.

 Don’t presume that all young people from all culturally different backgrounds will share the same issues or needs.
 Each young person will require individual plans and may require more support in some areas than others.

-Be mindful of the following issues and ask about them.
+Be mindful of issues outlined below and ask about them.
 Remember that being culturally competent means not making any assumptions about a person, their experience or their needs.

 Relationships and support networks